 A magnificent Renaissance village classified by UNESCO as a World Heritage Site, this village in the heart of Italy's Val d'Orcia is a rare example of a completed città ideale (ideal city), and one of the best towns in the Val d'Orcia.
 Formerly known as Corsignano, the town was transformed at the end of the 15th Century thanks to the work of Pope Pio II, who wished to transform his native town into a utopian city.
 He commissioned the architect Bernardo Rossellino to create a city where the inhabitants would live in communion with nature, in keeping with the architectural ideals of the time.
 Stroll through the historic centre, admire the Duomo and Piazza Pio II alongside the breathtaking views of the Tuscan countryside, at no extra cost.
-Pienza's central location also makes it an excellent base for exploring the villages of the Val d'Orcia, as well as one of th ebest places in the Val d'Orcia.
+Thanks to its central location, Pienza is one of the best places to stay in the Val d’Orcia — perfect for exploring the region's most picturesque villages.

 Don't leave town without visiting one of the many grocery shops where you can taste the area's Pecorino cheese, a delicious sheep's milk cheese.
 A favourite with everyone, whether accompanied by Italian acacia honey or jam!